First Americans Were More Diverse Than Thought

 Scientists are claiming current theories “over-simplify” how the Americas were populated.

-Most of us were taught that the Americas were void of humans until around 13,000 years ago and authors like Graham Hancock in his new book America Before: the Key to Earth's Lost Civilization try to convince us that the last great landmass was first peopled more than 130,000 years ago .
+Many of us were once taught that the Americas were void of humans until around 13,000 years ago.
+Authors like Graham Hancock in his new book take the other extreme and try to convince us, without any substantial evidence, that the last great landmass was first peopled more than 130,000 years ago.